nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## Use cases

 #### **Use Case UC01: Add Student**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator types the command to add a new student with the required details in a single line.
+1. Private tutor types the command to add a new student with the required details in a single line.
 2. EduTuTu validates the input details.
 3. EduTuTu adds the new student to the system and logs the action.